 The biggest issue stems from the lack of dual functionality and required placement.
 Despite its concealment as an outlet, the camera cannot power appliances or electronics; someone who discovers this may find the nonfunctioning outlet to be odd or perhaps even suspicious.
 Although the device has built-in prongs and is powered directly through an outlet, this presents a problem: it must be plugged into an outlet above waist-level to capture a broad view.
 Adding to the problem is the fact that the camera has a surprisingly small maximum viewing angle of just 66 degrees.

-The Supreme Defense Electrical Outlet Hidden Camera offers some respectable features and a highly realistic disguise.
-However, the spy camera's lack of functionality and limited flexibility when it comes to positioning mean this nanny cam might not be suited for every household.
+The Supreme Defense Electrical Outlet Hidden Camera has some respectable features and a highly realistic disguise.
+However, the spy camera's lack of dual functionality and limited flexibility when it comes to positioning mean it might not be suited for every household.